-Jeffrey Robb is a Brooklyn based actor/writer.
+Jeffrey Robb (he/him) is a Brooklyn based actor/writer.
 He received his BA in Theatre from Muhlenberg College, where he concentrated in Acting and Performance Studies.
 While at school he spent a semester studying Commedia dell’Arte at the Accademia dell’Arte in Arezzo, Italy.
 Upon his return to Muhlenberg, he won leading roles in both mainstage productions of The Marriage of Figaro and The Winter’s Tale, and eventually earned his program’s Artist Thinker award.
 Recent credits include playing Macduff/Demetrius in The Adirondack Shakespeare Company’s productions of Macbeth and Midsummer Night’s Dream, respectively, and performing in The Woolgatherers Theater Group’s Writing For Rights reading series.
 While living in New York he has been running ongoing cooperative role-playing games for young students and worked as a tutor for Chess at Three, an educational program that specializes in teaching chess and game theory through storytelling.